 reference to an Act includes every amendment, re-enactment, or replacement of that Act and any subordinate legislation made under that Act (such as regulations).

+Notes

+This is a compilation of the Constitution of the Friends of Lake Claremont.
+The Constitution was adopted by the Company on 26 May 2022 at the 2022 AGM and amended by special resolution under clause 9 as follows: